The Complete Guide to Event Videos in the AI Era

 The Complete Guide to Event Videos in the AI Era Blog Page for Event Organisers, Marketers, and Videographers

-Live events are now stronger than ever, with the majority (82%) of event-goers
+Live events are now stronger than ever, with the majority (82%) of event-goers preferring to attend in person.
+As an event organiser, one of the best ways to ensure success is to leverage event videos.

 You’ll learn:

-• The definition of event video
+• The practical definition of event video

-• Different types of event videos based on lifecycle and event type
+• Different types by lifecycle and event

 Let’s dive in.